The first steppingstone in selecting the correct light fixture is the accurate designation of the location.

 Definition of explosion proof lighting:

 These lights withstand exposure to harsh elements without causing an explosion.
-A level of protection to ensure the safety of the environment where they are installed.
+A level of protection where installed ensures the safety of the environment.

-Explosion proof lighting comes in different classes to address the specific requirements of the location.
+Explosion proof lighting comes in different classes to address the location's specific requirements.

 • Class I, Division 1: This class is applicable to areas where flammable concentrations of gases, vapors, or liquids are continuously or regularly present in the atmosphere under normal operating conditions.